-Chapter 342B, HRS, air pollution, to the extent necessary to respond to the emergency, and implementing rules including Hawaii Administrative Rules (HAR) sections 11-60.1-52 and -53, to the extent necessary to suspend permits and to disallow open burning and agricultural burning on the Islands of Hawai'i and Maui.
+Chapter 342B, HRS, air pollution, to the extent necessary to respond to the emergency, and implementing rules including HAR sections 11-60.1-52 and -53, to the extent necessary to suspend permits and to disallow open burning and agricultural burning on the Islands of Hawai'i and Maui.

-Chapter 342D, HRS, water pollution, to the extent necessary to respond to the emergency, and implementing rules including but not limited to HAR chapters 11-53, 11-54, 11-55, 11-56, and 11-62 for firefighting and fire suppression purposes.
+Chapter 342D, HRS, water pollution, to the extent necessary to respond to the emergency, and implementing rules including but not limited to HAR chapters 11-53, 11-54, 11-55, 11-56, and 11-62 to support emergency management functions.

-Chapter 342E, HRS, non-point source pollution management and control, to the extent necessary to respond to the emergency.
+Chapter 342E, HRS, non-point source pollution management and control, to the extent necessary to support emergency management functions.